christopheradams/christopheradams.io/_posts/2026-02-15-the-shop-is-open.md

 image and signature file, a certificate of authenticity, and an 8×10 archival inkjet print.

-An initial set of ten works are listed in the digital gallery.
+A number of works are listed in the digital gallery.
 Additional works from **[the Collection]** are available for production upon request.
+Please email
-Please email <shop@christopheradams.io> for any inquiries.
+<shop@christopheradams.io> for any inquiries.

 [shop.christopheradams.io]: https://shop.christopheradams.io/
 [Island of Another Scene]: {% post_url 2025-05-03-island-of-another-scene %}